 The watering hole in the savanna of Africa has lions and hyenas circling, waiting for thirsty, sometimes desperate prey.

-The border of Canada that people really want to get through to live and work here?
-Another form of predator and parasite appears: The person who tells you they can "get you into Canada and get your citizenship approved"...for a big fee.
+The literal and metaphorical border of Canada is another focal point.
+It is the place potential emigrants from around the world really want to get through to live and work here.
+This is where another form of predator and parasite appears: The person who tells you they can "get you into Canada and get your citizenship approved"...for a big fee.
 The government of Canada has been cracking down on this form of fraud, but it can still happen.
-While in other countries there are people who can bribe a government official to get paperwork approved, in Canada we have an integrous immigration system that really works.
-It is not "bribeable".
+While in other countries there are people who can bribe a government official to get paperwork approved, in Canada we have a pretty integrous immigration system that really works.
+It is not really "bribeable".
 Stay away from anyone who offers you a fast and easy PR or immigration process in Canada.
 There is a very good chance they are not honest.

 How to choose a good RCIC: Like with any professional, check their credentials, find out how long they have been doing this work, ask for referrals to a good one from others who have used such services, and start a conversation with one to be sure you feel comfortable working with them.
 A good RCIC can support your PR application needs regardless of where they are or to which province you are moving to in Canada.